drsoft28/create-ssl-free/README.md

 Press any key to continue.:
 ```

-add on you dans records
+add on you dans records on you dns before press Enter

 ----------------------------